ram200010/CSAS_2026_Docker/README.md

 ## Instructor

-Rahul Manna is a senior pursuing a dual degree in Statistical Data Science and Mechanical Engineering.
-He currently works as a research assistant in the Laboratory for Advanced Manufacturing Reliability (KKim Lab), where he evaluates materials for implantable bioelectronics and recently published his first research paper.
-Rahul is also collaborating with Dr. Jun Yan to develop machine learning models that predict utility demand for buildings across the UConn campus.
+Rahul Manna is a senior at UConn, pursuing a dual degree in Statistical Data Science and Mechanical Engineering.
+Currently, he is collaborating with Dr. Jun Yan to develop machine learning models that predict utility demand for buildings across the UConn campus.
+He is a research assistant in the Laboratory for Advanced Manufacturing Reliability (KKim Lab), where he evaluates materials for implantable bioelectronics.
+His first research paper was recently published in Royal Society of Chemistry's *Applied Polymers*.
 Beyond academics and research, Rahul is an avid Formula One enthusiast, drawn to the sport’s fusion of cutting-edge engineering, advanced statistics, data science, and human ingenuity—elements that shape both on-track performance and the strategic decisions behind the scenes.

 ## Data